 The committee's main objective is to assist the board in fulfilling its oversight responsibilities and has terms of reference in place which regulate both its statutory duties and those duties delegated to it by the board.
 These duties include the monitoring and evaluation of internal financial controls, evaluating the adequacy and effectiveness of accounting policies and financial and corporate reporting processes.
-Additionally, the committee monitors the internal and external assurance services to enable an effective control environment and that these support the integrity of information produced and reported by the Company.
+Additionally, the committee monitors the integrity of information produced and reported by the Company.
 The committee is also responsible for IT governance.